Subclass 188 Significant Investor Stream

 - Finance, insurance, or passive investment

-The distinction between an ESVCLP and regular VCLP is best discussed with your nominated AFS licensed fund manager.
-In short, whilst the ESVCLP comprises of higher risk investments, it may attract a range of tax-based incentives and concessions.
+The distinction between an ESVCLP and regular VCLP is best discussed with your nominated AFS licensed fund manager and tax accountant.
+In short, whilst the ESVCLP comprises higher risk investments, it may attract a range of tax-based incentives and concessions.

 With the assistance of a skilled fund manager and the careful stewardship of the same, the VCPE component need not constitute a $500,000 write-off.
 Rather, it is pivotal that one secures the highest quality financial services, in addition to the best migration advice, in order to mitigate the risk of investment loss whilst maximising prospects of a successful visa outcome.